shirhatti/EntityFramework.Docs/ef/miscellaneous/testing.md

    ````

+> [!NOTE]
-Note: `DbContextOptions<TContext>` tells the context all of its settings, such as which database to connect to.
+> `DbContextOptions<TContext>` tells the context all of its settings, such as which database to connect to.
 This is the same object that is built by running the OnConfiguring method in your context.

 ## Writing tests